-- 21. The Committee is requested to: - a.
-Consider the draft AGS (Appendix) and indicate whether it is consistent with the Committee's own perspective on internal control within the Authority: - b.
-Note that the AGS, which may be subject to such changes as are required by the Code of Practice in Local Authority Accounting, has been prepared in accordance with best practice.
+- 21. The Committee is requested to: - (a) Consider the draft AGS for 2018/19 attached as an Appendix to this report and indicate whether it is consistent with the Committee's own perspective on internal control within the Authority; - (b) Note that the AGS for 2018/19, which may be subject to such changes as are required by the Code of Practice on Local Authority Accounting, has been prepared in accordance with best practice.